cg20231c/unity-graphics-grafkom-kereenzz/README.md

   the screen.
 It can be a solid color or a Skybox material.

 - `Culling Mask`: Defines which layers are visible to the camera, allowing control over what the camera can render.
+Need to set the object layer.

 <img src ="https://media.discordapp.net/attachments/1170761960443347105/1171122433785352253/image.png?ex=655b87c2&is=654912c2&hm=b42e8f9b9f02dcb290a90b0d7aa6f308d314498b79d5e27e222388c574b76f66&=">